If this is your first time using cabal you should check out the Getting Started guide.

 For the moment these are the only choices.
 For more complex packages

 (e.g. a library and multiple executables) the

 file can be edited afterwards.

-After you make your selection (executable; library; or: library and executable) cabal asks us a number of questions starting with which version of the cabal specification to use, our package’s name (for example, “proglet”), and our package’s version.
+After you make your selection (executable; library; library and executable; or: test suite) cabal asks us a number of questions starting with which version of the cabal specification to use, our package’s name (for example, “proglet”), and our package’s version.